MicrosoftDocs/learn/learn-pr/advocates/azure-maps-track-air-pollution/includes/7-visualize-pollution-data.md

 ### Add a data source to the map

-The last update is to add a data source to the map to render the AQI data.
+The last step is to add a data source to the map to render the AQI data.
 Azure Maps uses data sources to plot layers.
-The data sources can get their data from GeoJSON feature collections.
+A data source can get its data from a GeoJSON feature collection.

 1. In Visual Studio Code, open the *home.html* file in the *templates* folder for your app.